 Most people start their careers after graduation.
 Unless they go to Northeastern where most Huskies graduate with two or three co-ops under their belt.
 In fact, close to 8,000 students interview and get hired for co-op positions each year by our global network of 3,000 employers.

 All articles posted in Campus & Community

-Take a look at the people, places, and events captured through the lenses of Northeastern University photographers.
+Take a look at the amazing people, places, and events captured through the lenses of Northeastern University photographers in June.

 Northeastern’s Solar Boat club won a sprint race and was named the most improved team at the annual Solar Splash competition.